-The Cal Ripken, Sr. Foundation provides programs, resources, training, and support to community-based organizations across the country that directly impact the lives of at-risk youth.
-A primary component of this support is the Healthy Choices, Healthy Children (HCHC) program-a comprehensive character and life skills curriculum that provides youth development professionals and mentors with a vehicle to begin meaningful conversations with kids who need it the most.
+With the support of community-based organizations, the Cal Ripken, Sr. Foundation provides programs, resources, training, and support across the country that directly impact the lives of at-risk youth.
+A primary component of this support is the Healthy Choices, Healthy Children (HCHC) program - a comprehensive life skills curriculum that provides youth development professionals and mentors with a vehicle to begin meaningful conversations with kids who need it the most.

-Through discussions about choices today and the consequences to which they lead tomorrow, combined with activities demonstrating these lessons, youth learn to make productive decisions for their futures.
+Through discussions about the choices they make today and the consequences that follow tomorrow, combined with activities demonstrating these lessons, youth learn to make productive decisions for their futures.

-THE RIPKEN WRY
+THE RIPKEN WAY

 Cal Ripken, Sr. was a player, coach, and manager in the Baltimore Orioles organization for nearly four decades.
-He developed great players and, more importantly, great people through his style of coaching-which we call "The Ripken Way."
-No matter what you are teaching, you can use these four key tenets as your guide:
+He developed great players and, more importantly, great people through his style of coaching.
+No matter what you are teaching, you can use these four key ideas as your guide.